claylangi17/Foldering/memory-bank/progress.md

 - **Database Schema for Layers**: `layer_definitions` now stores parsed folder names as `cluster_label_id` and `descriptive_name`. `item_classifications` links PO items directly to their L2 folder name.
 - **API for Layers**: Modified to support slug-based navigation reflecting the L1/L2 parsed folder hierarchy.
 - **ETL Trigger**: Implemented as API-triggered; scheduling can be added later if needed.
+- **2025-05-09**: Shifted from ML-based clustering to explicit rule-based parsing for item classification due to complexity and ambiguity of ML approach for current requirements.
+- **2025-05-10**: Initialized Git repository for the project.
+- **2025-05-10**: Decided to use `main` as the primary Git branch.
+- **2025-05-10**: Resolved embedded Git repository issue with `frontend` by tracking its files directly in the main project.
+- **2025-05-10**: Successfully pushed the initial version of the project to GitHub: `claylangi17/Foldering`.